sowmiya0419/M2_Embedded_Classroom-Tempertature-Monitor-System/1_Requirements/Readme.md

 ## How:

-This project includes push buttons according to number of students presented in the class and according to it manages increasing or decreasing of the temperature in the classroom and sends analog data to ATmega324 controller and monitored using CRO.
+This project includes push buttons according to number of students presented in the class and according to it manages increasing or decreasing of the temperature in the classroom and sends analog data to ATmega324 controller and monitored using LCD.